BastienBrugger/ERESV-github/create-your-website.md

 5. Now go to `https://<your-username>.github.io`.
 You have created your very first page!

 6. You can then use simple markdown files as webpages (much easier than using HTML).
-Check out [this](https://github.com/ishan-mishra/sample-website-2) simple example.
+Check out [this](https://github.com/ishan-mishra/sample-website-2) simple example. <Add Natasha and Rodrigo's example>

 7. You can customize the CSS and HTML files in your Jekyll theme.
 Read more about at https://help.github.com/en/articles/customizing-css-and-html-in-your-jekyll-theme